Zero-Tang/NoirVisor/README.md

 # Detection of NoirVisor
 As specified in AMD64 Architecture Programming Manual, `CPUID.EAX=1.ECX[bit 31]` indicates hypervisor presence.
 So NoirVisor will set this bit.
 For CPUID instruction, since AMD defines that function leaves 0x40000000-0x400000FF are reserved for hypervisor use, we will use them.
 Most hypervisors defines leaf 0x40000000 is used to identify hypervisor vendor.
 The string constructed by register sequence EBX-ECX-EDX is used to identify vendor of hypervisor.
 For example, VMware hypervisor vendor string is `VMwareVMware`.
 In NoirVisor, hypervisor vendor string is defined as `NoirVisor ZT`.

+You may disable the detection for NoirVisor in Windows via setting up the registry. <br>
+Locate the registry key: `HKLM\Software\Zero-Tang\NoirVisor`.
+If this key does not exist then create it. <br>
+Edit the `CpuidPresence` Key Value to 0.
+If not exist then create it. <br>
+The TSC due to VM-Exit is always omitted in Exit Handler.
+This feature can not be disabled.
+Please note that omitted TSC is approximate and thereby cannot counter precise time-profiler.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>
 Currently, NoirVisor supports the Windows Operating System newer than or same as Windows XP, running as a kernel-mode driver. <br>